 Marshmallow fondant (MMF) is a no-cook alternative to traditional (cooked) rolled fondant icing.

-But most of all, it's sooo much fun to decorate a cake with!
+But most of all, marshmallow fondant is so much fun to decorate a cake with!

 2. Add 1-2 teaspoons of flavoring to the bowl along with food coloring, if desired, and stir with a wooden spoon sprayed with non-stick cooking spray.

-3. Empty the remaining sugar from the bag onto your work surface.
+4. Empty the remaining sugar from the bag onto your work surface.
 Scrape the marshmallow mixture out of the bowl and onto the sugar.
-At this point you'll want to grease your hands with a bit of vegetable shortening.
+At this point you'll want to grease your hands with a generous amount of vegetable shortening.